sankethgadadinni/Image-Captioning/README.md

 # Image-Captioning
-Image captioning using convolution networks
+Image captioning using convolution networks and recurrent networks.